 Allergy Buyers Club: "The IQAIR Healthpro & Healthpro Plus are the ultimate air purifiers for persons with health issues of a magnitude requiring absolute clean air...We are very impressed IQAir provides actual, not theoretical, claims for each and every air cleaner they produce."

-There are dozens of air purifiers on the market, and it can be difficult to sort out which one is right for your home size, health concerns and price.
+There are dozens of air purifiers on the market, and it can be difficult to sort out which one is the best air purifier for your home size, health concerns and price.
 Here are a few factors to consider.

 Air purifier CADR ratings